Steps to Take after a Car Accident

 A car accident can be an extremely traumatic, stressful event for all involved.
 Racing thoughts may be going through your mind regarding possible injuries, damage to your car, insurance issues, or whether you should get the police involved.
 Despite these worries, it is imperative for you to keep a calm, cool and collected mind in the moments immediately following a crash.

 Car accidents can happen at any time, for any number of reasons.
 However, if your particular accident was caused by a driver who was engaging in negligent behavior, such as driving while intoxicated, speeding, or while talking on a cell phone, you may be able to obtain financial compensation by bringing the case to court.
-For a free case evaluation, contact the experienced of the Hankey Law Office at (800) 520-3633.
+For a free case evaluation, contact the experienced car accident lawyers of the Hankey Law Office at (317) 634-8565.

 In order to be safe and prepare proper documentation of the car accident, the following steps should be taken right after the collision:

-- Turn on hazard lights on your vehicle and put up any flares or warning triangles to deter surrounding traffic.
+- Turn on hazard lights on your vehicle and put up flares or warning triangles to deter surrounding traffic.
+Get yourself out of the car and off the roadway to avoid further injury.
+Try to get off the shoulder of the roadway in case other cars come upon the accident too quickly and cannot stop.

 - Call 911 immediately to have a police officer on the scene, regardless of the severity.
 This will provide official, legal documentation should you need it later.
 Also, contact emergency services if any injury is sustained.